1 Can I claim mis-sold PPI compensation?

 If you still don’t think the amount in the bank’s final offer is fair, you have the right to contact the free Financial Ombudsman Service to ask a question or challenge your bank’s decision.

-There is no cost involved, but it’s worth noting that, due to the volume of PPI complaints, this process can take a while – in some cases, it may take over a year to decide.
+There is no cost involved, and as many as two in five PPI claims referred to the FOS are successful.
+But, due to the volume of PPI complaints, this process can take a while – in some cases, it may take over a year to decide.

 If your claim was rejected before late 2015, you might be able to resubmit your claim - check the information below.